ricardopedias/freep-console/docs/07-evoluindo-a-biblioteca.md

 ### 2.2.
 Análise estática

-Para fazer a análise do código implementando e colher feedback das ferramentas, use:
+Para fazer a análise do código implementado e colher feedback das ferramentas, use:

 ```bash
 $ ./composer analisar